top of page

 14./ Full set of Interior Doors schedules.

-16./ Full set of Custom Designer Kitchen and pantry plans.
+16./ Full set of Custom Designer Kitchen and Pantry plans.

 17./ Full set of Custom Spa and Massage room plans. * (only if required)